A Valorant fan favorite feature is finally returning, but not for long

 “DM this to the group chat.
 Squad Boost is back,” the official Valorant X/Twitter account announced with an image detailing the event.
 Running from December 5 to January 4, the Squad Boost will offer different experience bonuses based on how many friends you have with you this time around: an +8% increase of XP for playing with one other friend, a +12% increase for playing in a group of three, +16% with a group of four, and +20% with a full squad of five.
 It’s the perfect opportunity to get back into the competitive FPS game.

-Maybe you’ve stuck with Valorant all along or you’re coming back after a long break, either way, before jumping in, check out the most recent changes from the 7.08 patch.
+Maybe you’ve stuck with Valorant all along or you’re coming back after a long break, either way, before jumping in, check out our rundown of the Valorant ranks to give you the best chance to making it to the top.
 And maybe you want to update your crosshair to match your favorite esports team or streamer.
 It might help you finally get out of silver tier!
-Thankfully, our guide lists the best crosshair codes available.
+Thankfully, our guide lists the best Valorant crosshair codes available.

 You can also follow us on Google News for daily PC games news, reviews, and guides, or grab our PCGN deals tracker to net yourself some bargains.